feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/Notizen.md

 ## Er ißt die Eier immer ohne Salz und Pfeffer.

-*The prisoners spoke into the gramophone horn neither spontaneously nor, with regard to content, freely.
+"The prisoners spoke into the gramophone horn neither spontaneously nor, with regard to content, freely.
 Subas’ words show the balancing act required to express oneself in a German camp in front of German researchers.
 Although he repeatedly describes the war as a catastrophe, he does not blame anyone it.
 On the contrary, he explicitly praises the efforts of the German camp commanders with regard to the prisoners and the opportunity, outside the period of (forced) labour, to read and attend concerts, theatrical performances and films.
 Subas’ descriptions of leisure time read like German propaganda – and are invoked in similar sounding letters as evidence of the good German camp policy in the book Der Kriegsgefangenen Haltung und Schicksal in Deutschland published by Wilhelm Doegen in 1919 by order of the Reichswehrministerium.28 It can be assumed that it was taboo in German camps to criticise the camp conditions.
-Therefore, in order to uncover any hidden or coded messages, we must listen and read between the lines and words of the prisoners.*
+Therefore, in order to uncover any hidden or coded messages, we must listen and read between the lines and words of the prisoners."

+## Wer hat mir meinen Korb mit Fleisch gestohlen?

-*To be taken from there to the interior of Germany, we left a heap of wounded to be cared for by their Red Cross.
+"To be taken from there to the interior of Germany, we left a heap of wounded to be cared for by their Red Cross.
 Some with their arms torn off, others their legs.
 One with a broken hip, another with his body perforated by five bullets.
 And many similar cases.
-It was terrible to hear their cries and groans, and worse still to see the state of these poor comrades*
+It was terrible to hear their cries and groans, and worse still to see the state of these poor comrades.
-*Since then we have stayed here under their [the Germans’] command.
+Since then we have stayed here under their [the Germans’] command.
 Our senses dulled.
 But don’t think that because we’re prisoners we are unhappy and treated brutally.
 No, it’s like this: what I want to say personally: I’ve been in Germany for three years; so far not once have either officers or a soldier said a word out of place.
 Quite the opposite.
 I believe that if we could understand each other, we’d become proper comrades together.
 You understand?
-These are men like us, family men, who are also waiting for an end to this terrible war.*
+These are men like us, family men, who are also waiting for an end to this terrible war.*"
 (Lange, 2017, p.
 52)

-## Wer hat mir meinen Korb mit Fleisch gestohlen?

 ## Sein Bruder will sich zwei schöne neue Häuser in eurem Garten bauen.

+*Sprechen wir über: Abschiede und ein Dankeschön*

+"
+Danke: also  ich weiß gar nicht was ich sagen soll - das hat mich jetzt total überrascht (..)
+Aber Danke fürs Lesen!

+Tschüss

+mit

+"T"

+wie in

+"(Tschechische) Streichholzschächtelchen"

+Einmal, alle zusammen:

+"(t͡ʃˈɛçɪʃə) ʃtʁaɪ̯çhɔlt͡sʃɛçtɛlçən"

+"